jundalisay/spblist/content/en/research/schumacher/pool-clearing/part-1.md

 ![Pool Union Graphic](https://sorasystem.sirv.com/charts/pool/poolunion.png)

-> *Superphysics Note: In our proposed Pantrypoints system, this is the job of ISAIAH.
+{{< n n="In our proposed Pantrypoints system, this is the job of ISAIAH.
 The main difference is that Schumacher's system 'sells' the idle cash to the money market.
 In Pantrypoints, the idle cash stays idle and does not earn interest because its only purpose is to circulate world trade.
 This is because Adam Smith, from whom Pantrypoints is based, saw Tbills as part of the Mercantile system.
 This removes the need for an International Clearing Office and International Pool, as well as the costs associated with it.
 However, this creates the need for a deposit and withdrawal sysetm for the citizens of the Pool to travel to other Pool-member countries to avail of 'nonindustrialized' services instead of goods.
 This subsystem is called Points-Banking.
-Instead, idle cash in net-importer-countries are emitted back to the economy through foreign tourists coming in, and the outsourcing or export of services.
+Instead, idle cash in net-importer-countries are emitted back to the economy through foreign tourists coming in, and the outsourcing or export of services." >}}